drohmer/CSE104/A_html_css/01_html_basic/readme.md

 Therefore, as a good practice in HTML5, your choice of tag should be guided by its semantic meaning (/the structure of your document), and not by their visual appearance.

 __Q.__ The following tags are often used and may be worth to remember.
-Experiment with them to observe they default behaviors.
-Do not hesitate to refer to the exhaustive list of HTML (see [W3School](https://www.w3schools.com/tags/), or [Mozilla Development Network](https://developer.mozilla.org/en-US/docs/Web/HTML/Element)) for more tags and info.
+Experiment with them to observe their default behaviors.

+Note: Don't hesitate to refer to the exhaustive list of HTML (see [W3School](https://www.w3schools.com/tags/), or [Mozilla Development Network](https://developer.mozilla.org/en-US/docs/Web/HTML/Element)) for more tags and info.

 * [`<h2>`, `<h3>`, ..., `<h6>`](https://www.w3schools.com/tags/tag_hn.asp): Title tags